-The day-trip pleasure boat cruise season on the Neckar in Heidelberg is generally from Easter (or early April) to mid-October with the high season from early June to mid-September.
+The day-trip pleasure boat cruise season on the Neckar River in Heidelberg is generally from Easter (or early April) to mid-October with the high season from early June to mid-September.

-Round Trip Cruises in Heidelberg, Mannheim & Worms
+Day-Trip Sightseeing Cruises in Heidelberg, Mannheim & Worms

 The Weisse Flotte Heidelberg, or Rhein-Neckar-Fahrgastschifffahrt, is the main pleasure cruise boat operator on the Rhine and Neckar rivers in the Heidelberg, Mannheim, and Worms region.
-The largest number of departures is from Heidelberg.
+The largest number of tour departures is from Heidelberg.

-Neckar River Boat Cruises from Heidelberg:
+Neckar River Boat Panorama Cruises from Heidelberg:

-An interesting and environmentally friendlier alternative is the 50-minute cruises on the Neckarsonne.
+An interesting and environmentally friendlier alternative is the 50-minute cruise on the Neckarsonne.
 The “Neckar Sun” is the world’s largest solar catamaran and cruises silently up to six times per day from April to October (not on Mondays) from the Alte Brücke (Karl-Theodor-Brücke).

-Another option is the Liselotte Neckarfähre that operates as a ferry service on the Neckar from early April to end October.
+Another option is the Liselotte Neckarfähre which operates as a ferry service on the Neckar from early April to end October.
 It stops at the Mariot Hotel, Campus, Neuenheim, Stadthalle and Alte Brücke.
 This cruise is around half an hour each way.
 Passengers pay per number of stops traveled or buy a day ticket and stay on board for a round trip or more.

-Neckar and Rhein Cruises from Mannheim:
+Neckar and Rhein Panorama Cruises from Mannheim:

-Rhine Cruise from Worms:
+Rhine Panorama Cruises from Worms:

 Scheduled Cruises on the Neckar River from Heidelberg

 Scheduled cruises (Linienfahrten) are generally longer and more interesting than the short circular sightseeing tours.
 It is usually possible to interrupt cruises at any stop but enquire when buying tickets.
-Reservations for individuals are not taken for scheduled cruises.

-|Approximate Travel Times in Minutes Between Stops on the Neckar River:
+Approximate Boat Travel Times in Minutes Between Stops on the Neckar River:

 Neckar and Rhine Cruises from Heidelberg, Mannheim, and Worms

-During the high season, it is possible to cruise from Heidelberg on the Neckar to the Rhine cities Mannheim and Worms.
+During the high season, it is possible to cruise from Heidelberg on the Neckar River to the Rhine cities Mannheim and Worms.
 Cruises from Mannheim and Worms to Heidelberg and Neckarsteinach are also possible.

-|Approximate Travel Times in Minutes Between Stops on the Neckar & Rhine Rivers:
+Approximate Boat Cruise Times in Minutes Between Stops on the Neckar & Rhine Rivers:

 The force of the Rhine is clear from these times — just the section on the Rhine alone (Worms to Mannheim) takes 30 minutes longer upstream than downstream.